4 October 2024 Friday sermon

-The October 2024 Friday Prayer in Tehran took place at the Grand Mosalla mosque, attended by thousands of worshippers.
-Khamenei delivered two sermons in Persian and Arabic, lasting 40 minutes in 4 October.
+The 4 October 2024 Friday sermon in Tehran took place at the Grand Mosalla mosque, attended by thousands of worshippers.
+The Supreme Leader of Iran, Ali Khamenei, delivered two sermons, in Persian and Arabic, lasting 40 minutes.

-The Friday prayer took place a few days after Iran's missile attack on Israel.
-The last time Khamenei delivered the Friday prayer sermon was shortly after the Assassination of Qasem Soleimani in 2020.
-In his sermon, Khamenei described Hamas's attack on Israel in October 2023 as a legitimate action and expressed his support for Arab groups engaged in the conflict with Israel.
+The sermon took place a few days after Iran's missile attack on Israel.
+The last time Khamenei delivered a Friday sermon was after the assassination of Qasem Soleimani in 2020.
+In his sermon, Khamenei described October 7 attacks as a legitimate action and expressed his support for Arab groups engaged in the conflict with Israel.

-The president of Iran, Masoud Pezeshkian, the head of Parliament and senior military commanders, were seated in the front row of the ceremony.
+The president of Iran, Masoud Pezeshkian, the head of the Parliament of Iran and senior military commanders, were seated in the front row of the ceremony.

 Background

-On the morning of Friday, October 3, 2024, a ceremony was held at Grand Mosalla mosque in Tehran to commemorate Seyyed Hassan Nasrallah, who was killed in Israeli attacks on southern Lebanon.
-Following this ceremony, Khamenei led the Friday prayers and delivered two sermons.
+On the morning of Friday, October 4, 2024, a ceremony was held at the Grand Mosalla mosque in Tehran to commemorate Seyyed Hassan Nasrallah, who was killed in Israeli attacks on southern Lebanon.
+Following this ceremony, Khamenei led the Friday prayers and delivered the two sermons.
 The prayers took place three days after Iran's missile attack on Israel.
 This attack was a response to Israel's recent actions in Lebanon and Palestine, as well as the killing of senior commanders from Iran, Hamas (Ismail Haniyeh), and Hezbollah.

 Content

-In his Friday prayer sermons, Khamenei praised Iran's missile attack in October 2024, describing it as a brilliant action.
+In his Friday sermons, Khamenei praised Iran's missile attack in October 2024, describing it as a brilliant action.
 He referred to Israel as the wild dog of the United States.
-Khamenei emphasized that the primary issue he wishes to address is the unity of Islamic countries.
+Khamenei emphasized that the primary issue he wanted to address is the unity of Islamic countries.
 He stated that all Islamic nations, from Afghanistan to Yemen and from Iran to Gaza and Lebanon, must unite against Israel.
 According to a state television report, Khamenei announced that if necessary, Iran would repeat the October attack.

-In a national television report, a woman dressed in white cloth—a symbol of death—held a child in her arms and stated, "We are not afraid of any threat.
+In a national television report, a woman dressed in white cloth—a symbol of death—held a child in her arms and stated, "We are not afraid of any threat."